dropseed/barrel/README.md

 and put a CI process in place to regularly test a fresh install just like your users would get.

 ### Lock to a specific Python version

+Barrel won't save the Python version it used during the install, and it won't force everyone on the repo to use the same Python version.

 Managing multiple Python versions is not for everyone.
 There are tools and ways to do it,